HOW INNOVATIVE COMPANIES ARE REDUCING CHURN AND GROWING RECURRING REVENUE

 - Impact on Services: In recurring revenue business, there’s no such thing as post-sales.
 Every single activity is a pre-sales activity.
 Speeding up the time-to-value of your product is life or death for your company.
 For the customer who will have a decision point in 90 days (60 working days) on whether to keep your product, a 2 to 3 days delay can make a huge difference.
 Across the entire services team, pre-sales must be the mentality.
 The person taking a customer support call needs to think of the resolution of that problem as a pre-sales activity.
 Sales reps and solution consultants view every interaction with a customer as critical because the clock is ticking on the current month/quarter/year, and they need to get this deal closed.
 Customer support needs to take on the same urgency.
-Resolving this problem for this customer as quickly as possible is mandatory because of the impending deal is in the balance.
 That impending deal is the renewal or the opportunity to churn or, in the case of B2C the opportunity to create a need for more of your product.
 The job of customer success is not just to help get the customer over that challenge but to go to the source and apply pressure to ensure that the next customer does not end up in the same situation.
 This means going back to support or training or onboarding, forcing them to step up their game.
 Clearly, the best customer experience is not to have someone who can help when needed but needing that help less and less frequently.
 Same rule applies for sales which sets the wrong expectations and for products that do NOT function as promised.

 VP of customer success must have real authority and possess true leadership qualities.
 So much of what she does to move your company forward has to do with influencing others who do not work for her.
 She needs to have the gravitas, incentive, and skills to go toe-to-toe with the VP of sales or the VP of engineering or leaders of any of the other organizations.
 The right customer success leader will bear a striking resemblance to skill set to your VP of sales with a little bit more of a service orientation instead of a closing mentality.